lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork11.md

 Use `fopen` to open the file `/public/classwork/week7/wed/input.txt`, read the doubles it contains, and print their maximum value to a file called `max.txt` in the same directory as your `read_file.c` file.
-You can assume that the input file contains exactyly 5 doubles.
+You should also use `fopen` to read the file you are writing to.
+You can assume that the input file contains exactly 5 doubles.

 ### Hints
 * You can check that you will get full credit for this assignment by compiling